-Your guide will bring the prison to life through a no holds barred tour of this historic and fascinating building.
+During our tour, you'll be joined by an expert guide who'll bring the prison to life through a no-holds-barred tour of this historic and fascinating building.

-Join a guided tour, led by a guide with an encyclopaedic knowledge of the prison’s history who will shine a light on what life was really like for prisoners, officers and visitors.
+Join a guided tour, led by a guide with an encyclopaedic knowledge of the prison’s history.
+They'll shine a light on what life was really like for prisoners, officers and visitors with real-life tales that will leave you intrigued and shocked.

-Two traditional Victorian Prison wings.
+A tour of two traditional Victorian Prison wings.
 B Wing, the largest wing, had the capacity to hold 94 prisoners as of 2001 but experienced much overcrowding in the years before.
 C Wing was purpose built in 1848 to hold women and children into the early 1900s but played an important and top secret role during WWII.
-Wander the landing as officers did for the past 400 years and discover what it was like to be locked behind the steel doors.
+Wander the landing as officers did for 400 years and discover what it was like to be locked behind the steel doors!

 Next, you will head to the Hard Labour Yard to learn about the hard and often pointless forms of hard labour implemented during the 1800s to keep prisoners from idleness.
 The Tread Wheel building can also be seen from here; one of the most physically demanding forms of Victorian Hard Labour known to the prisoner population.Book Now